William Powell (gridiron football): Detroit Lions

-Ottawa Redblacks (2015–2019)
+Ottawa Redblacks (first stint)

 On September 8, 2015, Powell signed with the Ottawa Redblacks of the Canadian Football League.
 Powell made his professional debut on October 6, 2015, against the Toronto Argonauts, after an injury to starting running back Jeremiah Johnson.
 Powell would go on to start the final five games of the regular season, carrying the ball 77 times for 447 yards (4.9 yard average) with two rushing touchdowns.
 He also contributed in the passing attack catching 19 passes for 158 yards with one receiving touchdown.
 On June 15, 2016, it was reported that Powell would miss the entire 2016 season with an Achilles injury that he suffered in the team's first preseason game.
 Set to become a free agent on February 14, 2017, the Reblacks signed Powell to a one-year contract extension on January 31, 2017.
 On September 29 Powell set a Redblacks franchise record in rushing yards in a single game with 187.
 Despite missing six regular season games Powell finished second in the league in rushing yards with 1,026, trailing Andrew Harris by a mere nine yards.
 On January 15, 2018, the Redblacks signed Powell to a one-year contract extension.
 Powell came just shy of Harris again in 2018, with 1,362 rushing yards and six touchdowns in 16 games played.

-Saskatchewan Roughriders (2019–2021)
+Saskatchewan Roughriders

 On February 12, 2019, Powell signed with the Saskatchewan Roughriders.
 He played in all 18 regular season games in 2019 where he had 215 carries for 1,093 yards and a league-leading 12 touchdowns.
 After the 2020 CFL season was cancelled, he signed a one-year contract extension with the team on December 17, 2020.
 In a shortened 2021 season, Powell had 168 rush attempts for 733 yards and three touchdowns.
 He became a free agent upon the expiry of his contract on February 8, 2022.

-Ottawa Redblacks (2022)
+Ottawa Redblacks (second stint)

-On February 8, 2022, the Ottawa Redblacks announced that they had re-signed Powell for the 2022 season, upon the opening of the free agent period.
+On February 8, 2022, the Redblacks announced that they had re-signed Powell for the 2022 season, upon the opening of the free agent period.
+On February 14, 2023, Powell became a free agent.